-The centre (including St Peter's Retail Park) was dominated by retail with A1 uses making up 40.3% of all occupied ground floor units followed by A2 (financial & professional services) 12.5% and C3 (residential) 11.8%.
-43 occupiers had come into, or moved within the town centre.
+The centre (including St Peter's Retail Park) was dominated by retail with A1 uses making up 38.6% of all occupied ground floor units followed by A2 (financial & professional services) 12.5% and C3 (residential) 11.9%.
+38 occupiers had come into, or moved within the town centre.

 The primary shopping frontages within the town centre were dominated by a high proportion of A1 units and national multiple retailers.
-At the time of the survey the proportion of occupied retail (A1) units was 81%.
-On lower West Gate 21.7% of units (5 units) were in other uses, contrary to Policy MTC5 (which seeks to ensure that primary shopping areas are occupied by retail uses), however, in general, this is not a failure of the policy, as 3 of these uses were already established when the Local Plan was adopted and the area designated.
+At the time of the survey the proportion of occupied retail (A1) units was 80%.
+On lower West Gate 20.6% of units (6 units) were in other uses, contrary to Policy MTC5 (which seeks to ensure that primary shopping areas are occupied by retail uses), however, in general, this is not a failure of the policy, as 3 of these uses were already established when the Local Plan was adopted and the area designated.
 Costa Coffee (A1/A3) and Time Café (A3) were permitted more recently and were considered appropriate in the context of new planning guidance.
 The proposals also helped secure the occupation of two long term vacant units.

-The secondary shopping frontages have seen no change in the number of units which are vacant.
-A1 is the predominant use with 47%; this has decreased by 2% since last year.
-Policy MTC6 (which seeks to ensure that 50% of properties in the secondary shopping frontages remain in retail use) when looked at as an overall figure was unsuccessful (by 3%).
+The secondary shopping frontages have seen a 1% increase in the number of units which are vacant.
+A1 is the predominant use with 44%; this has decreased by 3% since last year.
+Policy MTC6 (which seeks to ensure that 50% of properties in the secondary shopping frontages remain in retail use) when looked at as an overall figure was unsuccessful (by 6%).
 However, when all frontages are looked at individually most are above the threshold.
 Despite this it needs to be recognised that (in terms of this policy) the centre is becoming increasingly vulnerable.
-Market Street has an A1 level of 33.3% and there are other frontages with low levels of units in A1 use, such as Stockwell Gate (48.0%) (8.3% of those units are also vacant).
+Market Place has an A1 level of 47.6% and there are other frontages with low levels of units in A1 use, such as Stockwell Gate (48.1%) (23.1% of those units are also vacant) and Lower Leeming Street (46.4%).
 Footfall has also steadily decreased over the last five years.

-At the time of the town centre survey, the vacancy rate was 12.9% (70 units), which has improved by 0.1% since 2016/17.
-The primary shopping frontages had vacancy rate of 8% (compared to 5% in 2016/17).
-In the secondary and non-defined shopping areas the vacancy rate has stayed constant from 2016/17, at 17% and 12% respectively.
-The 70 vacancies seem to be fairly spread out around the town centre although many are located within the White Hart area of the town centre which is covered by a Supplementary Planning Document (SPD).
+At the time of the town centre survey, the vacancy rate was 14.2% (77 units), which has declined by 1.3% since 2017/18.
+The primary shopping frontages had a vacancy rate of 8% (compared to 5% in 2016/17).
+In the secondary and non-defined shopping areas the vacancy rate has increased by 1% from 2017/18, at 18% and 13% respectively.
+The 77 vacancies seem to be fairly spread out around the town centre although many are located within the White Hart area of the town centre which is covered by a Supplementary Planning Document (SPD).
 The area had a full planning permission for a mixed-use redevelopment of 0.62 hectares of the area, and which includes 1,735 sqm of retail floorspace granted in 2008, however this has now lapsed.